Average US Teacher Salary 2026: $74,495 by State

 Do teachers get paid over the summer?

-Teachers work 9-10 month contracts but about 90% choose to spread paychecks over 12 months.
+Teachers usually work 9-10 month contracts, and many districts let teachers spread contract pay over 12 months.
 Some supplement with tutoring or summer school teaching.

 Can teachers negotiate salary?